nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 * **typ**: MUST be `JWT`
 * **alg**: one of `PS256`, `PS384`, `PS512`, `ES256`, `ES384` or `ES512` \([RFC7518](https://tools.ietf.org/html/rfc7518)\)
-* **kid**: MUST contain the identifier of a key published in the actors DID document, listed in the `assertion` section.
+* **kid**: MUST contain the identifier of a key published in the actor's DID document, listed in the `assertionMethod` section.

 #### 4.2.2.
 Payload

-* **iss**: The issuer in the JWT is always the DID of the actor, thus the care organization making the request.
+* **iss**: The issuer MUST contain the DID of the actor, thus the care organization making the request.
-* **sub**: The subject contains the DID of the custodian.
-The custodian information could be used to find the relevant consent \(together with actor and subject\).
+* **sub**: The subject MUST contain the DID of the custodian.
+The custodian's DID could be used to find the relevant consent \(together with the actor and subject\).
 * **sid**: The Nuts subject id, patient identifier in the form of an oid encoded BSN.
-Optional
+Optional.
 * **aud**: As per [RFC7523](https://tools.ietf.org/html/rfc7523), the aud MUST be the DID listed under the `auth` key of the services serviceEndpoint.
 * **usi**: User identity signature.
 The token container according to the [Authentication token RFC](rfc002-authentication-token.md).
 Base64 encoded.
 Optional
 * **osi**: Ops signature, optional, reserved for future use.